Artivism: History

 By 2005, the term had made its way into academic writing when Slovenian theatre scholar Aldo Milohnic used the term to discuss "autonomous ('alter-globalist', social) movements in Slovenia that attracted wide attention.
 In carrying out their political activity they made use of protests and direct actions, thereby introducing the 'aesthetic', willingly or not".
 In 2008, Chela Sandoval and Guisela Latorre published a piece on Chicano/a artivism and M. K. Asante using the term in reference to Black artists.

 There is a chapter on artivism in the book It's Bigger Than Hip Hop by M. K. Asante.
 Asante writes of the artivist:

 The artivist (artist + activist) uses their artistic talents to fight and struggle against injustice and oppression—by any medium necessary.
 The artivist merges commitment to freedom and justice with the pen, the lens, the brush, the voice, the body, and the imagination.
 The artivist knows that to make an observation is to have an obligation.

 The impact of artivism vs. conventional activism was tested in a public scientific experiment in Copenhagen, Denmark, in 2018.
 The results, reported in the journal of Social Movement Studies, suggest that artivism may be more effective than conventional activism.

+The Inaugural Global Artivism Conference took place in Tshwane, South Africa, from September 5-8, 2024.